tonye4/ThreatLens/README.md

 Emoji Analysis: Tracks emojis commonly associated with harmful or harassing intent.
 Identifies potentially harmful emojis in the comment Keeps a count of the harmful emojis in comments

+**Key Components**

+Data Scraper:
+Collects data from social media platforms by utilizing APIs and web scraping techniques.
+Gathers user comments and posts, creating a rich dataset for analyzing online interactions and flagging harmful content.
+Data Processing and Analysis:
+Employs Natural Language Processing (NLP) to evaluate the sentiment and tone of each comment, detecting signs of potentially threatening or aggressive language.
+Uses sentiment analysis to score the likelihood of harmful intent, flagging comments with high negativity or aggression.

 **Importance of Detecting Harmful Content**